 How GoHenry can help with your children’s financial education

-If you decide to set your children up with GoHenry accounts, they’ll have access to an extensive library of financial education resources.
+If you decide to set your children up with a GoHenry kids' debit card , they’ll have access to an extensive library of financial education resources.
 GoHenry's in-app Money Missions cover a lot - money basics, including spending, borrowing, investing, giving, saving, and compound interest.
 Kids can take quizzes, watch videos and even earn badges and points as they develop their money skills.